dylanlott/vedh/contextlog.md

 *Task List*
-- [ ] Account for Turn Ordering and tracking in BoardState subscriptions.
+- [*] Account for Turn Ordering and tracking in Game subscriptions.
 - [ ] Write a GraphQL resolver for returning only opponent boardstates.
-- [ ] Only reference players by ID and username on Games.
+- [*] Only reference players by ID and username on Games.
 - [*] Decouple BoardStates from Game model
 - [ ] Persist the Game directory to Redis